Cara Santana: Addiction Isn’t in Fashion

 Addiction, Sobriety, and Celebrity

-Joy Sutton, host of American Addiction Centers’ talk show, Addiction Talk, interviewed fashion designer and actress, Cara Santana.
-Sober for 18 years, Cara has flourished in Hollywood and beyond.
+Joy Sutton, host of American Addiction Centers’ (AAC) talk show, Addiction Talk, interviewed fashion designer and actress, Cara Santana, who has been sober for 18 years.

 While she’s thriving now, Cara’s past paints a very different picture.
 As she found solace in escaping herself and hiding within the lives of the characters she portrayed, she discovered that she could subdue her insecurities, worries, and fears with cocaine and alcohol, which led to her addiction and near-death overdose.